 - 1. Interest in field development post-government back-in. - 2.
 Unitised interest in the C4 Field. - 3.
 Interest in development/production following government back-in. - 4.
-Sold during the period.
+Paying 58.3% until development. - 5.
+CNOOC has the right to participate up to 51% of any development.